 The best single-player FPS games

-We recommend the following games for anyone who wants to sit alone and blast monsters.
+We recommend the following games for anyone who wants to sit alone and blast monsters or other deserving bad guys.
 They may include multiplayer modes, but there are better multiplayer shooters—we chose these games and put them in this section because we think they offer the best single-player campaigns around.

 Release date: 2011

 Bulletstorm is an incredibly well-made score attack shooter that’s a little different than everything else on the list.
 The energy leash, the ability to kick enemies and the fast player movement give you plenty of scope to put together cool, flashy combos and to use your armory creatively.
 The sweary, deliberately immature script, put together by comic book writer Rick Remender, matches the over-the-top action perfectly.
 It's now available in an upgraded Full Clip Edition on Steam, complete with optional embarrassing Duke Nukem appendage, though the price tag of £30/$50 is eyebrow-raising for a six year-old game, considering the old version would still be perfectly fine had the GfWL stuff been patched out of it.

 Release date: 2000

 Where many classics play better in our memories than on our modern PCs, No One Lives Forever holds up brilliantly today thanks to the garish ‘60s art direction, a fine arsenal (from a petite .38 Airweight with dum dum rounds to lipstick grenades and a briefcase missile launcher), as well as remarkably sophisticated AI.
 Monolith wraps it all up in endlessly inventive level design and writing so consistently hilarious that it created its own genre—the comedy FPS—and hasn’t been outdone since.
 If only there was an easy way to download it on digital platforms today.